-If you’re looking for a very stable, inflatable, all-around paddle board that is at an affordable price point of less than $1,000 then the Performer from Body Glove is worth a look.
-This stand up paddle (SUP) board comes in a single layer construction and has its ups and downs.
-Due to its width of 34 inches the board is very stable and weighs 23.1 lbs with 2.01 lbs per foot making this board lightweight for its size.
-Its shape makes the Performer an all-around board that can be used by everyone and is designed primarily for recreation.
-In the 2018 Blue Ocean edition, the board is designed with reinforced double layer rails and Body Glove's new proprietary Dura-Fin construction material.
+If you’re looking for a very stable, inflatable, all-around/touring paddle board that is at an affordable price point of less than $1,000 then the Performer 11 from Body Glove is worth a look.
+Due to its width of 34 inches the board is very stable and weighed in at 22.5 lbs, which is fairly lightweight and easy to carry.
+Its shape makes the Performer a board that can be used by everyone, no matter the age or skill level, and is designed primarily for recreation.
 Its construction and shape combined best fit this board for short distance paddling, around the beach and dock or on the river.
-Retailing at $949, the board fits in the affordable mid-tier market.
+Retailing at $999, the board fits in the affordable mid-tier market.

 Primary UseAll-Around Use

 Paddle Boards fall into two broad categories, All-Around and Specialty boards, with all-around designed primarily for recreation while speciality boards for top performance in specific disciplines

 Durability is largely a result of the board construction and shape, with more durable boards typically carrying more materials (added layers, PVC, etc) and as such adding to the weight.

 Stability is a product of construction and shape, where boards w/ 30”+ wide and 200+ liters in volume offer plenty of stability for your AVG adult while a board under 26” wide is a challenge.

 Glide is a result of board shape and construction, w/ boards weighing under 30lbs and designed for racing offering best glide while recreational boards normally being on the slow side.